 Maybe, for example, you have spent some time online searching for an affordable hotel in Berlin?
 Then we can provide you with tailor-made attractive offers or send additional information about how and where you can surf the internet free of charge abroad.
 Furthermore, you may also receive focused TV advertising for sports items, for example, because we have noticed that you are often browsing sports web sites.

-In summary: other than by means of cookies etc. (provided you haven’t disabled them) or unless you have actively opted to do so (by activating the “Unique” level), Telenet does not process any information about your web browsing behavior.
+In summary: other than by means of cookies etc. (provided you haven’t disabled them, more information about cookies can be found here) or unless you have actively opted to do so (by activating the “Unique” level), Telenet does not process any information about your web browsing behavior.
 Unless legally obliged or out of necessity for the provision of the service (for example, as part of quality research by our customer services), we never further process the content of your personal communication (e.g. telephone call, text message, e-mail, chat or social media).

 In practical terms you can contact Telenet customer services about your choice of level as well as the Telenet points of sale or change the settings yourself in the section “My Privacy settings” on My Telenet (only for those data subjects who have an active My Telenet account).
 Your change to a privacy setting can take (max.
 72 hours) and does not affect the legitimacy of instances of previous data processing.
 If we want to collect your personal information for specific purposes, then we will always inform you about this, and where legally required request your consent, in the communication, which we disseminate about this.